 The following individuals cannot serve as authorized representative unless no other representative is available:

-- state agency employees who are involved in the eligibility determination or issuance process;
+- state agency employees who are involved in the eligibility determination or issuance process

-- individuals disqualified for fraud.
+- individuals disqualified for fraud

-The authorized representative must be advised of the need to report required changes on behalf of the EU according to the change reporting requirements to which the EU is subject.
-The authorized representative may be liable for any overpayment to the EU caused by the authorized representative.
+The authorized representative must be advised of the need to report required changes on behalf of the household according to the change reporting requirements to which the household is subject.
+The authorized representative may be liable for any overpayment to the household caused by the authorized representative.
+The household must be advised they may be liable for any overpayment caused by the authorized representative.